WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Many kind of sensors sense the real-world and send digital information right back to the microcontroller.
 In order to make sense of what the sensor is measuring often a calculation step is needed, or some logic to enhance what the sensor is reporting back to the Raspberry Pi.
 Most (basic) sensors require three wires running from the microcontroller to the sensor, these are power, ground and a data-line (sensor output).

-Here is a python class to measure distance using a HCSR04 ultra sonic range sensor, I will expand on this later.
+Here is a python class to measure distance using a HCSR04 ultrasonic range sensor, I will expand on this later.

 ```
 __version__ = '0.2.0'